 The white grape comes from Italy, Synonyms are Bianchetta, Bianchetta di Alba, Bianchetto, Bianchetto di Verzuolo and Nebbiolo Bianco (but there is no genetic relationship to the red variety Nebbiolo ).
 The name means "little difficult" and in the old Piedmontese dialect designates a person with grumpy, unreliable and irascible character (this, however, has no connection with the properties of Arneis).
-The variety was possibly mentioned in 1432 under the name Ranaysii in the province of Torino in Piedmont.
-Under the name Arneis, this was not until 1877 by the Ampelographen Giuseppe di Rovasenda (1824-1913).
-In the past, sweetness became her first and foremost Passito It was used as a softening blend of dark Nebbiolo red wines, as the synonym Nebbiolo Bianco explains.
-The medium-maturing, low-yielding vine is resistant to wrong, but prone to true mildew, It produces exotic-scented, full-bodied but rather low-acid white wines with delicate aromas of white flowers, apple, pear and hazelnut.
+The variety may have been mentioned as early as 1432 under the name Ranaysii in the province of Torino in Piedmont.
+Under the name Arneis, this took place but only in 1877 by the Ampelographen Giuseppe di Rovasenda (1824-1913).
+In the past, sweetness became her first and foremost Passito pressed or served as a softening blend of dark Nebbiolo red wines, which also explains the synonym Nebbiolo Bianco.
+The medium-maturing, low-yielding vine is resilient to wrong, but prone to true mildew, It produces exotic-scented, full-bodied but rather low-acid white wines with delicate aromas of white flowers, apple, pear and hazelnut.
 She is also referred to as "Barolo Bianco" by admirers.

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012